 What is a Sandbox Console?

-Whether you intend to create traditional test accounts, view and manage programmatically created White Label Customers, or manipulate the status of transfers initiated by your application, the Sandbox Console helps simplify your development experience.
+Whether you intend to create traditional test accounts, view and manage programmatically created Access API Customers, or manipulate the status of transfers initiated by your application, the Sandbox Console helps simplify your development experience.

 There are two Sandbox admin consoles designed to support the specific needs of a developer’s application.
-The key distinction between each console—White Label vs. Standard—is the type of test user associated with your application.
+The key distinction between each console—Access API vs. Standard—is the type of test user associated with your application.

 Access API Console vs. Transfer Console

-Depending on how you interact with test users, you will access the console specific to your application, either the White Label Console or Standard Console.
-As a developer, determine if you intend to manage the entire end-user experience (White Label) or if you want to leverage the Dwolla user experience and associated Dwolla account (Standard).
-Read our Account Types article for more information on the differences between White Label Customers and traditional Dwolla accounts.
-Note: White label is a premium solution and you will need to work directly with Sales prior to activating in production.
-For more information about white label, please contact sales.
+Depending on how you interact with test users, you will access the console specific to your application, either the Access API Console or Standard Console.
+As a developer, determine if you intend to manage the entire end-user experience (Access API) or if you want to leverage the Dwolla Co-branded user experience and associated Dwolla account (Standard).
+Read our Account Types article for more information on the differences between Access API Customers and traditional Dwolla accounts.
+Note: The Access API is a premium solution and you will need to work directly with Sales prior to activating in production.
+For more information about the Access API, please contact sales.

 Managing test users

 Access API Console - Manage Access API Customers

-The White Label Console allows you to manage the Customers and transfers associated with the Customers that were generated by your application.
-Once your application has created its Customers you can access the White Label Console to validate that the request was recorded properly in our test environment.
+The Access API Console allows you to manage the Customers and transfers associated with the Customers that were generated by your application.
+Once your application has created its Customers you can access the Access API Console to validate that the request was recorded properly in our test environment.

 Transfer Console - Manage traditional Dwolla accounts

-Unlike the white label solution, you are unable to create test accounts from your application.
+Unlike an Access API solution, you are unable to create test accounts from your application.
 Traditional accounts should be created via Dwolla’s OAuth account creation experience.
 However, to simplify the testing process, the Transfer Console allows you to create test Dwolla accounts and associate funding sources.
 Once the test accounts have been created, your application can facilitate a transfer of funds to, from, or between test accounts once authorization is obtained via OAuth.